bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 using the [Vim LSC](https://github.com/natebosch/vim-lsc) plugin.

-Note, my choices may not necessarily suit you, but they do offer a starting point for users wishing to enter the world of LSP with the Vim editor.
+Note, my choices may not necessarily suit you, but they do offer a starting point for users wishing to enter the world of LSP-based code completion for the Vim editor.

 Language Server Protocol (LSP)
 ------------------------------